Anthony Bourdain Has Died At 61, CNN Says

 "It is with extraordinary sadness we can confirm the death of our friend and colleague, Anthony Bourdain," the network said.
 "His love of great adventure, new friends, fine food and drink and the remarkable stories of the world made him a unique storyteller.
 His talents never ceased to amaze us and we will miss him very much.
 Our thoughts and prayers are with his daughter and family at this incredibly difficult time."

 The network said that Bourdain was in France working on an episode of his show Parts Unknown, and that he was found by French chef and friend Eric Ripert.
+CNN said Bourdain had hanged himself in a hotel room in Strasbourg, according to Reuters.

+Bourdain's death comes just days after fashion designer Kate Spade was found dead of an apparent suicide at age 55.

+Formerly the chef at Les Halles in New York City, Bourdain broke into national fame with his book Kitchen Confidential.
+He landed on the the Food Network with A Cook's Tour, then gained a broader as star of Travel Channel's Anthony Bourdain: No Reservations.
+He moved to CNN in 2013, where season 11 of his show premiered last month.

 If you or someone you know may be considering suicide, contact the National Suicide Prevention Lifeline at 1-800-273-8255 (En Español: 1-888-628-9454; Deaf and Hard of Hearing: 1-800-799-4889) or the Crisis Text Line by texting 741741.